Mike Oldfield: Platinum to Heaven's Open

 Oldfield's fifth album, Platinum, was released in November 1979 and marked the start of his transition from long compositions towards mainstream and pop music.
-Oldfield performed across Europe between April and December 1980 with the In Concert 1980 tour.
+Oldfield performed on tour across Europe between April and December 1980.

 In 1980, Oldfield released QE2, named after the ocean liner, which features a variety of guest musicians including Phil Collins on drums.
 This was followed by the European Adventure Tour 1981, during which Oldfield accepted an invitation to perform at a free concert celebrating the wedding of Prince Charles and Lady Diana in Guildhall.
 He wrote a new track, "Royal Wedding Anthem", for the occasion.

 His next album, Five Miles Out, followed in March 1982, with the 24-minute track "Taurus II" occupying the whole of side one.
 The Five Miles Out World Tour 1982 saw Oldfield perform from April to December of that year.
 Crises saw Oldfield continue the pattern of one long composition with shorter songs.
 The first single from the album, "Moonlight Shadow", with Maggie Reilly on vocals, became Oldfield's most successful single, reaching No. 4 in the UK and No. 1 in nine other countries.
 The subsequent Crises Tour in 1983 concluded with a concert at Wembley Arena to commemorate the tenth anniversary of Tubular Bells.
 The next album, Discovery, continues with this trend, being the first single "To France" and subsequent Discovery Tour 1984.

 Oldfield later turned to film and video, writing the score for Roland Joffé's acclaimed film The Killing Fields and producing substantial video footage for his album Islands.
 Islands continued what Oldfield had been doing on the past couple of albums, with an instrumental piece on one side and rock/pop singles on the other.
 Of these, "Islands", sung by Bonnie Tyler and "Magic Touch", with vocals by Max Bacon (in the US version) and Glasgow vocalist Jim Price (Southside Jimmy) in the rest of the world, were the major hits.
 In the US "Magic Touch" reached the top 10 on the Billboard album rock charts in 1988.
-During the 1980s, Oldfield's then-wife, Norwegian singer Anita Hegerland, contributed vocals to many songs including "Pictures in the Dark".
+During the 1980s, Oldfield's then-partner, Norwegian singer Anita Hegerland, contributed vocals to many songs including "Pictures in the Dark".

 Released in July 1989, Earth Moving features seven vocalists across the album's nine tracks.
-It is Oldfield's first to consist solely of rock and pop songs, several of which were released as singles: "Innocent" and "Holy" in Europe, and "Hostage" in the US.
+It is Oldfield's first to consist solely of rock and pop songs, several of which were released as singles: "Innocent" and "Holy" in Europe and "Hostage" in the US.

 For his next instrumental album, Virgin insisted that Oldfield use the title Tubular Bells 2.
 Oldfield's rebellious response was Amarok, an hour-long work featuring rapidly changing themes, unpredictable bursts of noise and a hidden Morse code insult, stating "Fuck off RB", allegedly directed at Branson.
 Oldfield did everything in his power to make it impossible to make extracts and Virgin returned the favour by barely promoting the album.